NotBalds/bald/README.md

-# Bal is project-building system for Linux written in c++
+# Bald is project-building system for Linux written in c++
 #### It uses TOML to declare projects and builds them with YOUR options

 # Installation